loic-sharma/butter/README.md

 1. Create template
 1. Figure out if template works if Butter supports multiple target platforms
    1. Maybe `Butter.Windows` should be `Butter` and `Butter.Windows.Bindings` should be `Butter.Windows`?
+   1. Maybe instead of packages we shove source files in the ephemeral directory?

 ### Useful resources